Contact Us

 ALARA is an acronym, as well as a safety principle and regulatory requirement, for companies that work with radioactive materials.
 It stands for As Low As Reasonably Achievable and quantifies the idea that at all times, companies should strive to keep radioactive exposure to the lowest amount possible.

-This is done in a variety of ways, ranging from how materials are listed, registered, stored, and handled, to the radiation containment, protection, and shielding mechanisms put into place.
+This is done in a variety of ways, ranging from how materials are listed, registered, stored, and handled, to the radiation containment, radiation protection, and shielding mechanisms put into place.

 The EPA as well as organizations such as OSHA are dedicated to ensuring company owners and key management personnel have all the information they need to adhere to ALARA principles and create a safety-first environment for employees, customers, and others.